The Following Blog Posts Contain Information Related To:

 Pupil Records Privacy; 3rd-party contracts; digital storage services and digital educational software Assembly Bill No. 1584

-In not so many words, Assembly Bill No. 1584 allows “educational agencies” (e.g., school districts, universities, etc.) to finally put both feet in the 21st century by granting leeway to contract cloud computing programs on a mass scale.
+Assembly Bill No. 1584 allows “educational agencies” (e.g., school districts, universities, etc.) to put both feet in the 21st century by granting leeway to contract cloud computing programs on a mass scale.

 Pupil Records and Social Media Assembly Bill No. 1442

 Another online privacy law protecting students, AB 1442 focuses on social media data.
 If school representatives collect information about students’ social media accounts, they’re not allowed to sell it, rent it or use it in an unauthorized manner.
-The law goes so far as to give “destruction instructions” for student social media account information inadvertently (or purposefully) collected.
+The law goes so far as to give “destruction instructions” for information inadvertently (or purposefully) collected.

 Student Online Personal Information Protection Act Senate Bill No. 1177

-Kelly / Warner attorneys intimately understand the parameters of both state and federal online privacy laws and regulations.
-If you run a website in the U.S., there’s a significant chance you’re beholden to not only California online privacy laws – foreign (yep, foreign) statutes, too.
+Kelly / Warner attorneys intimately understand the parameters of both state and federal online privacy regulations.
+If you run a website in the U.S., there’s a significant chance you’re beholden to not only California online privacy laws – but foreign (yep, foreign) statutes, too.
 If you have an online business presence, get a privacy audit with an experienced Internet lawyer.
-It won’t cost much – and definitely less than the fines you’ll avoid.
-Get in touch today.

 FTC Mobile Payment App Report: Disclose and Ask More Questions!